The Best All-in-One Messaging & Calling App for Android: Google Hangouts

 Keeping in contact with people takes a lot of forms nowadays: text chat, video calling, and regular audio calling.
 There are a good number of fantastic messaging apps for Android, SMS/MMS alternatives , video calling apps like Skype , and even alternative Dialer apps – but what if there was one app that could take the place of all of those?

-Meet Google Hangouts for Android.
+Meet Google Hangouts.
 Send SMS and MMS messages, send Hangouts-to-Hangouts messages for free, make Hangouts-to-Hangouts video calls for free, and with the magic of integrated Google Voice support, you can even make phone calls to anyone in the US for free (though you’ll need an American number to set up your Google Voice number).

-Hangouts is also available on iOS and Chrome, but we’ll be focusing on the Android version here.
+Hangouts is also available on other platforms, but we’ll be focusing on the Android version here.
 First, let’s dive into the interface and overall usability before looking at specific features and advanced settings.